Khedivate of Egypt: Revolt and British intervention

+In April 1882, France and Great Britain sent warships to Alexandria to bolster the Khedive amidst this turbulent climate, spreading fear of invasion throughout the country.
 British naval forces shelled and captured Alexandria, and an expeditionary force under General Sir Garnet Wolseley was formed in England.
 The British army landed in Egypt soon afterwards and defeated Urabi's army in the Battle of Tel el-Kebir.
 Urabi was tried for treason and sentenced to death, but the sentence was commuted to exile.
 After the revolt, the Egyptian army was reorganized on a British model and commanded by British officers.